Outscale Deployment

 Connect to our Analyzer

-Once the VM is up and running, you can connect to it remotely by using the outscale user with the command below:
+Once the VM is up and running, you can connect to it remotely by using the Outscale user with the command below:

 ssh outscale@<public IP> -i <your generated key>